Australia seeks access to trial of blogger held in China - foreign minister | Law-Order

 Australia seeks access to trial of blogger held in China - foreign minister

+Yang's trial, which had been due to proceed by January, has been delayed by four months.
+The 56-year-old pro-democracy blogger faces a lengthy jail sentence after Chinese authorities charged him with endangering national security by joining or accepting a mission from an unidentified espionage organization.

-Australia has asked for its officials to be given access to the trial of an Australian blogger detained for two years in Beijing on spying charges when he goes to court on May 27.
-In a statement, foreign minister Marise Payne confirmed that Australia had been notified by Chinese officials that pro-democracy blogger Yang Hengjun will face trial next Thursday.
+Australia has asked for its officials to be given access to the trial of an Australian pro-democracy blogger detained for two years in Beijing on spying charges when he goes to court on May 27.
+In a statement, Foreign Minister Marise Payne confirmed Australia had been notified by Chinese officials that Yang Hengjun will face trial next Thursday.

 "This has been a closed and opaque process to date.
 As a basic standard of justice, access to the trial for observers should be a bare minimum to conform to international norms of transparency," Payne said in a statement.
 She added that Chinese authorities have not provided any explanation or evidence for the charges against Yang to Australian officials.

-China's foreign ministry did not immediately respond to a Reuters request for comment outside normal working hours.
+China's embassy to Australia said on Saturday it felt regret about the statement from Payne.
+"Chinese judicial organs handle cases in accordance with the law and fully protect the legal rights of relevant personnel," it said on its website.

+"Australia should respect China's judicial sovereignty, and must not interfere in the handling of cases by Chinese judicial organs in any form."
 Yang has denied the charges in statements previously released to his family, who have been unable to visit him since he was arrested in January 2019 after arriving at Guangzhou airport from New York.

 "It will be a closed-door trial," Feng Chongyi, a friend and former academic supervisor based in Sydney, told Reuters.
 Yang's trial, which had been due to proceed by January, has been delayed by four months.